NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 ![Toolbar OS Plugin](../../img/plugin_reference_guide/toolbars_os.png "Plug-in Toolbars")

 ### File Management
 Tools in this set create, open, save, import, or export data to or from your model.
 Some have toolbar icons; some do not.
-These functions are are also located the OpenStudio Plug-in menu.
+These functions are also located the OpenStudio Plug-in menu.
 <table class="tablesorter table table-striped">
 <thead>
 <tr>